 Note that all quadrances have equal status.
 You can view it as a triangle with an area equal to 0.

 There is also a non-symmetrical version of this formula that can easily be derived from the cross law.

 In general, this is one the hardest formulas to wrap your mind around.
 Since we are so used to lengths being additive, this may be confusing at first.

 I want to remind you here that I am not a mathematician.
 My goal is to derive formulas that are useful in the domain that is the core theme if this website: 3D computer vision.

-It may occasionally become clear that I am scientist (trained as a physicist) since I will regularly check the dimensions of my formulas.
+It may occasionally become clear that I am a scientist (trained as a physicist).
+So, I will regularly check the dimensions of my formulas.
 And I will interpret the formulas in terms of entities that I can measure with rulers and protractors.

-If you have any compliments or questions, contact me here.
+You can subscribe to my newsletter here.
+If you have any questions, contact me here.